Assistant Professor of Professional Practice

-Ronnee Ades is the Director of Career Management for the Master of Quantitative Finance Program at Rutgers Business School where she guides students through a customized series of lectures, workshops and other activities to educate, develop, and assists them in establishing their career path in the challenging and changing field of Finance.
+Ronnee Ades teaches the Career Management course for the Master of Quantitative Finance Program at Rutgers Business School where she guides students through a customized series of lectures, workshops and other activities to educate, develop, and assists them in establishing their career path in the challenging and changing field of Finance.
 She is also an Adjunct Professor in the Finance and Economics department teaching a proprietary graduate course titled "Indexing & ETFs."

 The Rutgers MQF program ranks #18 in North America by QuantNet’s 2019 ranking of Financial Engineering (MFE) programs.